About

 To cite the entire publication in the manner of the Chicago Manual of Style, use the following format:

-To cite a single article (post) in CE, use the following format:
+To cite a single article (post) in CurE, use the following format:

-To cite a comment on an article (post) in CE, use the following format:
+To cite a comment on an article (post) in CurE, use the following format: